JagratiTalreja01/DANS/README.md

 This repository is for DANS introduced in the following paper "Deep Attention Network for Single Image Super Resolution", IEEE Access, [[Link]](https://ieeexplore.ieee.org/document/10210219)

-The code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch) and tested on Ubuntu 18.04 environment (Python3.6, PyTorch >= 1.1.0) with V100 GPUs.
+The code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch) and tested on Ubuntu 18.04 environment (Python3.6, PyTorch >= 1.1.0) with NVIDIA GeForce GTX 2080ti GPU.
 ## Contents
 1. [Introduction](#introduction)
 2. [Train](#train)